 What Projects Must Be Submitted for IBC Review?

-All research and teaching projects conducted at NDSU by an NDSU representative or affiliated member that involves recombinant DNA, any infectious agents, or human blood, bodily fluids, or tissue must be submitted to the NDSU IBC for review and approval.
+All research and teaching projects conducted at NDSU by an NDSU representative or affiliated member that involves recombinant or synthetic DNA, any infectious agents, or human blood, bodily fluids, or tissue must be submitted to the NDSU IBC for review and approval.

 The NIH Guidelines are available online along with Frequently Asked Questions (FAQs).

 The Office of Biotechnology Activities (OBA) has also posted additional biosafety recommendations.

 The NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules apply to all activities involving: